clitor-is-protocol/kevacoin-cli/README.md

 # clitor

-CLI util to operate with large objects in small blocks size
+CLI util to operate with large objects in small blocks

 ## drivers